elastic/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/signals/saved_object_references/README.md

               "type" : "exception-list"
             }
           ],
-         "other data... other data": "other data...other data",
+         "other data... other data": "other data...other data" }
+        }
+      }
 ```

 The structure is that the alerting framework in conjunction with this code will make an array of saved object references which are going to be: